- What is the MEDDIC Sales Process?

-- By this point you have a sense of key challenges but now must drill down to identify the pain point the customer will pay to solve.
+- By this point, you have a sense of crucial challenges but now must drill down to identify the pain point the customer will pay to solve.

-- As you work to identify the major pain point, identify who needs this problem solved most.
+- As you work to identify the central pain point, identify who needs this problem solved most.
 Can this individual, or these people, become your champions?

 MEDDIC Sales Process Details

-The initial set of MEDDIC qualification quests are Metrics – you are going to need them as part of your lead qualification process.
+The initial set of MEDDIC qualification quests are Metrics – you will need them as part of your lead qualification process.
 Can you impact the business in the manner that the potential customer requires?